-- Take photographs: If you are able to, take photographs of the hazard that caused your injury and any physical effects your injuries had on your body (such as bruises or swelling) to serve as evidence of your injury and the defendant’s liability.
+- Take photographs: If you can take photographs of the hazard that caused your injury and any physical effects your injuries had on your body (such as bruises or swelling) to serve as evidence of your injury and the defendant’s liability.

 - See a doctor: It is wise to be seen by a doctor as soon as possible for the sake of your health.
-A doctor will also give you a full medical report, which will serve as evidence when you are making your manual handling accident claim.
+A doctor will also give you a full medical report, which will serve as evidence for making your manual handling accident claim.

 - Keep records of your expenses: You will be able to claim back any expenses associated with injury as part of your special damages.
 These expenses will also serve as evidence in your manual handling injury claim.